yozorajs/yozora/README.md

+See [Yozora document][yozora-docs] for more details.

 # Introduction

-This repository aims to create a pluggable parser that parses markdown-like grammar text.
+This repository aims to create a pluggable parser that parses markdown-like text.

 # Parsers